hbish/conf-perf-testing-crypto-exchange/slides/04-performance-engineering.md

 ./gradlew gatlingRun -DbaseUrl="http://prod.env:80/api" -DnumberOfUser=1 -DrunDurationSecs=10
 ```

 ---
 <!-- note
 Cloudflare had a global performance degradation due to a small change to regex in their WAF rule set which caused CPU to become exhausted.
 -->
 # CI/CD
 - Build a small subset of your performance testing suite as part of your pipeline
-- Monitor the run time
+- Monitor the build time and capture performance metrics
 - Fail or Add alert for any executions that over n %
-- Run perf early in the SDLC and as often as possible.
+- Run perf early in the SDLC and as often as possible

 Cloudflare Outage July 2019 - https://blog.cloudflare.com/details-of-the-cloudflare-outage-on-july-2-2019/